AcharyaParth5985/INFOLABZ_internship/README.md

 # INFOLABZ_internship
-Summer internship by INFOLABZ IT Services on Dynamic Web Page Designing Using React
+Summer internship at INFOLABZ IT Services on Dynamic Web Page Designing Using React